prakhargour10/utility-mcp-server/docs/doc_list/apis/restart.md

 ## Purpose

 Request a restart of the upstream service the active transport depends on.
-Fire-and-forget.

-## Parameters

-_None._
+Used to recover from upstream-daemon failures without tearing down the SDK.

 ## Returns

-void on dispatched.
+`void`.

 ## Delivery model